yesthisischris/crypto-scanner/README.md

-# Hyperion Coding Challenge – Crypto Scanner
+# Coding Challenge – Crypto Scanner

 This repository implements a minimal micro‑service that classifies a crypto asset as **trending** or **ranging** using simple technical indicators.
 The service is designed to be compatible with the Model‑Context‑Protocol (MCP) so it can be orchestrated by other agentic systems.